 Knowing which tools are needed is crucial when planning and sticking to your budget.

-Whilst you don’t need to own all of the tools mentioned, you will certainly need access to them at some point during your build.
+While you don’t need to own all of the tools mentioned, you will certainly need access to them (or to hire someone with access to them) at some point during your build.

-Are there any crucial tools you think I’ve missed?
-Let me know in the comments section below…
+Are there any crucial tools you think we’ve missed?
+Let us know in the comments section below.